Computer Science, Department

 Further information provided by the department

-Common partner universities for exchangeDundalk Institute of Technology, Irland; Northumbria University Newcastle, Großbritannien; Edinburgh Napier University, Großbritannien; Universite Lumiere Lyon, Frankreich; Universidad Politecnica de Valencia, Spanien; Transilvania University Brasov, Rumänien; FH Oberösterreich Hagenberg, Österreich
+Exchange universities for stay abroadsDundalk Institute of Technology, Irland; Northumbria University Newcastle, Großbritannien; Edinburgh Napier University, Großbritannien; Universite Lumiere Lyon, Frankreich; Universidad Politecnica de Valencia, Spanien; Transilvania University Brasov, Rumänien; FH Oberösterreich Hagenberg, Österreich

 Special features regarding the equipmentThe IT department has its own modern PC pools with 40 PC workstations and additional workplaces for students working on their own laptops.
 There are additional high-desk workplaces (team work) as well as a range of project and work rooms.
 There are new laboratories for games engineering, virtual reality (100qm), diagnostic and therapeutic systems as well as for image and biosignal processing.
 The department also has the latest hardware (some of which prototypes) for wearable computing (e.g. (augmented reality) data glasses).